-16.5.4 Athletic Competition.
-Home education cooperatives which become members of this Association may participate in interscholastic athletic competition as per Bylaw 8.3.
+16.5.4 Athletic Competition.50 me edication Eloperative Machbecome in Grobers Of this Association may participate in interscholastic athletic competition as per Bylaw 8.3.
 Home education cooperatives shall be classified for Florida High School State Championship Series competition based on the total number of students participating in the cooperative in grades 9 through 12.